 Failure to submit a Letter of Intent is not grounds for disqualification.
 Similarly, prospective applicants that submit a Letter of Intent and decide later not to apply will not be penalized.

-Please submit your non-binding Letter of Intent by December 18, 2020 via email or U.S. mail, using one of the following submission options:
+Please submit your non-binding Letter of Intent by November 18, 2022 via email: